Anubhab-Das/AI-Travel-Agent/README.md

 - **Memory Support**
   The system saves your trip details and agent responses, allowing for accurate follow-up queries.

+- **Added Tool Registry and Abstract Class Framework**

+  The project leverages an abstract class framework and a dynamic tool registry to seamlessly integrate diverse travel functionalities into one intelligent assistant.

 ## Setup

 1. **Clone the repository:**